fastapi/fastapi/typing_doc.md

 ...the documentation in `doc()` would refer to what it is annotating, in this case, each item in the list, not the list itself.

-There are currently no practical use cases for documenting type parameters, so implementors are not required to support this scenario to be considered conformant, but it's included for completeness.
+There are currently no practical use cases for documenting type parameters, so implementers are not required to support this scenario to be considered conformant, but it's included for completeness.

 #### Annotating Unions